CleanDIFT: Diffusion Features without Noise: Method

 \paragraph{Diffusion Feature Extraction} Typically, diffusion feature extraction happens after first adding noise to an image and passing the resulting $\x_t$ to a U-Net~\cite{ronneberger2015unet} denoiser.
 Features are then extracted at multiple hand-picked locations of the U-Net decoder \cite{tang_emergent_2023, zhang_tale_2023, zhang_telling_2024, baranchuk2021label, namekata2023emerdiff}.
 Different levels of noise added to the input image result in features beneficial for different downstream applications.
 Typical diffusion timesteps are $t = 261$~\cite{tang_emergent_2023}, $t = 100$~\cite{zhang_tale_2023} or $t=50$~\cite{zhang_telling_2024}.
 By adding noise to the input image, these methods bottleneck the perceptual information the model can extract.
 To illustrate this, we show Stable Diffusion 2.1's reconstruction of an image noised at $t = 261$~\cite{tang_emergent_2023} in \cref{fig:information-bottleneck}.

 \paragraph{Diffusion Features Encode Noise} We hypothesize that diffusion features extracted from noisy images $\x_t$ encode the noise $\eps$ in addition to information from the image.
-We investigate this hypothesis in a very simple setting by examining how well features $\feat(\eps; T)$ extracted from the additive noise $\eps$ by itself approximate the features $\feat(\x_t = \sqrt{\alpha_t}\x_0 + \sqrt{1-\alpha_t} \eps; t)$.
+We investigate this hypothesis in a very simple setting by examining how well features $\feat(\eps; T)$ extracted from only the noise $\eps$ approximate the features $\feat(\x_t = \sqrt{\alpha_t}\x_0 + \sqrt{1-\alpha_t} \eps; t)$.
 Using least squares, we fit a single scalar approximation coefficient to obtain the optimal reconstruction.
-We then quantify how much of the variance of the overall features is explained by this approximation (see \cref{fig:diffusion_features_variance_explained}).
+We then quantify how much of the variance of the overall features is explained by this approximation (cf.~\cref{fig:diffusion_features_variance_explained}).
 Even at relatively low timesteps, such as $t = 261$ used by DIFT~\cite{tang_emergent_2023}, encoding pure noise explains a substantial fraction of the features' variance.
 Current diffusion feature methods extract this information jointly with the image information.
 Our proposed method addresses this issue by eliminating the noise from the feature extraction process.

-We further analyze the residual and similarly decompose it via the features predicted at $t = 0$ (the clean image).
+We further analyze the residual and similarly decompose it via the features predicted for the clean image $\feat(x_t = x_0; t=0)$.
 We find that they do not fully explain the remainder of the features either.
-Instead, a substantial part of the feature variance at medium noise timesteps falls to components not present at $t = 0$ or $t = T$.
+Instead, a substantial part of the feature variance at medium noise timesteps is timestep dependent and cannot be attributed to components present at $t = 0$ or $t = T$.
 This matches observations by previous works~\cite{tang_emergent_2023} that found diffusion features at higher timesteps offer better semantics, despite the added noise at the image input.